- About us

 VISAS, IMMIGRATION AND CITIZENSHIP

-IMPORTANT NOTICE: PROCESSING TIMES FOR VISITOR AND TEMPORARY WORK VISAS
+2. PROCESSING TIMES FOR VISITOR AND TEMPORARY WORK VISAS

-Please note that applications for Visitor (subclass 600) and Temporary Work (subclass 400) visas should be lodged at the Australian Embassy Moscow at least 4 weeks ahead of your travel date.
+Applications for Visitor (subclass 600) and Temporary Work (subclass 400) visas should be lodged at the Australian Embassy Moscow at least 4 weeks ahead of your travel date.
 This is in keeping with the Australian Government’s global service standard of 4 weeks for these visa classes.

 Applications must be complete and will be processed as quickly as possible within this timeframe.
 However, processing times may vary depending on a range of factors and personal circumstances.
 If your application is likely to take longer than 4 weeks, we will inform you.